GSA-TTS/identity-site/content/_help/verify-your-identity/how-to-add-images-of-your-state-issued-id._en.md

 ---
 layout: help
-title: How to add images of your state-issued ID
+title: How to add images of your driver’s license or state ID card
 category: verify-your-identity
 permalink: /help/verify-your-identity/how-to-add-images-of-your-state-issued-id/
 order: 3